MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/conditional-access-app-control-how-to-overview.md

 Before you start using Conditional Access app control, understand whether your apps are managed by Microsoft Entra or another identity provider (IdP).

-- **Microsoft Entra apps** are automatically onboarded for Conditional Access app control, and are immediately available for you to use in your access and session policy conditions.
+- **Microsoft Entra apps** are automatically onboarded for Conditional Access app control, and are immediately available for you to use in your access and session policy conditions (Preview).
+Can be manually onboarded before you can select them in your access and session policy conditions.

 - **Apps that use non-Microsoft IdPs** must be manually onboarded before you can select them in your access and session policy conditions.